 The Company's Medium Term Incentive Plan ("MTIP") is a cash-settled share-based payment plan which provides for the granting of phantom shares.
 The phantom shares provide the holder with the opportunity to earn a cash benefit in relation to the value of a specified number of underlying notional shares.
 When new MTIP awards are issued, the value of the initial award is determined, which is then used to determine the number of shares allocated to the employee.
 The total liabilities for this plan are computed based on the estimated number of phantom shares expected to vest at the end of the vesting period.
 The liability is measured at each reporting date at fair value with changes in fair value recognized in income.
-The fair value of the phantom shares outstanding at the end of a reporting period is measured based on the quoted market price of the Company's shares.
-The phantom shares earn notional dividends, equivalent to actual dividends declared on the Company's shares.
+The fair value of the phantom shares can notional dividends, equivalent to actual dividends declared on the Company's shares.
 Compensation expense relating to the initial award, notional dividends and changes in the market price of the phantom shares is recognized on a straight-line basis in general and administrative expenses in the statement of income over the vesting period.